hashicorp/terraform-provider-google/website/docs/r/logging_project_sink.html.markdown

 # Our sink; this logs all activity related to our "my-logged-instance" instance
 resource "google_logging_project_sink" "instance-sink" {
   name        = "my-instance-sink"
-  destination = "storage.googleapis.com/${google_storage_bucket.log-bucket.name}"
-  filter      = "resource.type = gce_instance AND resource.labels.instance_id = \"${google_compute_instance.my-logged-instance.instance_id}\""
+  description = "some explaination on what this is" destination = "storage.googleapis.com/${google_storage_bucket.log-bucket.name}" filter      = "resource.type = gce_instance AND resource.labels.instance_id = \"${google_compute_instance.my-logged-instance.instance_id}\""